cristianglezm/EvoGarden/README.md

     -   **Toxicity & Healing**: Flowers have a genetically determined `toxicityRate`.
 If this rate is negative, the flower **heals** visiting insects, extending their lifespan.
 If it's above a certain positive threshold, it becomes **carnivorous**, damaging any insect that lands on it.
 This creates a powerful evolutionary trade-off between attracting pollinators and self-defense.
     -   **Lifecycle**: They consume stamina, then health.
 They heal by absorbing nutrients.
 If their health reaches zero, they wither.
     -   **Reproduction**: Mature flowers can reproduce in three ways: Proximity Pollination, Insect Pollination, and Wind Pollination.
--   **Insects** (`🦋`, `🐛`, `🐌`, `🐞`, `🐝`):
+-   **Insects** (General):
     -   **Genetic AI & Movement**: Insects use a Quadtree to find nearby flowers and then use their unique **genome** to calculate a "desirability score" for each one.
 This intelligent targeting leads them to flowers that best suit their evolved preferences, rather than just the closest one.
-    -   **Lifecycle & Stamina**: Insects have `health` that slowly depletes, and a `stamina` bar that is consumed by actions like moving and attacking.
+    -   **Lifecycle & Stamina**: All insects have `health` that slowly depletes, and a `stamina` bar that is consumed by actions like moving and attacking.
 They must rest to regenerate stamina.
 If an insect's health reaches zero, it dies and leaves behind a `Corpse` which will eventually decompose into a nutrient.
-    -   **Dormancy**: Insects are now sensitive to cold.
+    -   **Dormancy**: Insects are sensitive to cold.
 If the `currentTemperature` drops below a certain threshold, they become dormant, ceasing all activity and halting their aging process until the weather warms up.
-    -   **Interaction**: They are now affected by a flower's toxicity.
-They will damage non-carnivorous flowers (gaining some health back), be damaged *by* carnivorous flowers, or be healed by healing flowers.
+    -   **Interaction**: They are affected by a flower's toxicity.
+They will be damaged *by* carnivorous flowers or be healed by healing flowers.
 They carry pollen to other flowers to trigger reproduction.
     -   **Reproduction & Evolution**: Two insects of the same species on the same cell may lay an egg.
 The offspring inherits a combination of its parents' genomes, with a small chance for mutation, allowing the insect population to evolve over time.
+-   **Specialized Insects**:
+    -   **Butterflies & Caterpillars (`🦋`, `🐛`)**: This pair demonstrates a full metamorphosis lifecycle.
+        -   **Butterfly**: A pure pollinator that causes no damage to flowers.
+When it reproduces, it lays an egg that hatches into a Caterpillar.
+        -   **Caterpillar**: A voracious flower eater.
+After consuming a set amount of flower health, it transforms into a stationary `Cocoon` (`⚪️`).
+        -   **Cocoon**: After a gestation period, the cocoon hatches into a new Butterfly, completing the cycle.
+    -   **Default Insects (`🐌`, `🐞`, `🐝`)**: These insects follow the standard behavior of eating non-carnivorous flowers to gain stamina, while also acting as pollinators.
 -   **Cockroaches** (`🪳`): A pest and scavenger species.
 They are dynamically spawned by the `PopulationManager` when the number of corpses on the grid becomes too high.
 They hunt for corpses to eat, restoring their health and stamina.
 If no corpses are available, they will attack weak flowers.
 When they eat, they produce a low-quality nutrient.
 -   **Eggs** (`🥚`): The offspring of insects.
 They remain stationary and hatch after a fixed timer, unless eaten by a bird.
 -   **Birds** (`🐦`): The predators of the garden.